-There are over 4,000 cryptocurrencies and the number of exchanges where you can buy and trade these is also increasing by day.
+There are over 4,000 cryptocurrencies and the number of exchanges where you can buy and trade there is also increasing by the day.
 Coinbase is the leading marketplace in the U.S. where to buy and sell major cryptocurrencies.
 It also runs GDAX exchange where professional traders trade Bitcoin, Bitcoin Cash, Litecoin and Ethereum.

-The exchange works good when exchanging your local currency with cryptocurrency.
+The exchange works well when exchanging your local currency with cryptocurrency.
 In other words, you can buy cryptocurrencies with fiat and hold it in the wallet waiting for the price to increase and then sell it, or exchange it immediately with other cryptocurrencies or choose to sell it.

 The exchange, which was launched in 2012, is backed by Silicon Valley investors.
 It now has 10 million + users who have traded more than $50 billion worth of assets and is supported in more than 32 countries.
 It also became the first cryptocurrency exchange to obtain a U.K. bank account as announced this March 13 and was granted an e-money license by the UK’s Financial Conduct Authority (FCA).
 The license will extend to 23 countries within the EU.
-It also supports UK’s Faster Payments Scheme supported by all major banks in the U.K. The exchange also recently added tax tools for its customers on the website to assist customers willing to comply.
+It also supports the UK’s Faster Payments Scheme supported by all major banks in the U.K. The exchange also recently added tax tools for its customers on the website to assist customers willing to comply.

 Steps on how to open the account

 On arriving the home page, you get asked to enter your email address and after that, you are directed to the page that allows you to create the account by filling in your first and last name.
 But before that, you choose whether to create an individual or business account.
 You also choose a secure password and certify that you are over 18.